The methadone structure. via WikiCommons.

 As Helen put it, “Handing over a bottle of methadone is not going to fix any problem.”

-More about drugs and prisons:
+More about methadone and prisons in Canada: